Pak can consider importing vegetables, other edible items from India: Finance Minister Ismail | Politics

 Pakistan is witnessing a massive surge in the prices of various vegetables and fruits due to devastating floods as the supply of vegetables from Balochistan, Sindh and south Punjab has badly been affected because of the disaster.

-Addressing a press conference here, Finance Minister Ismail said that the government could ''consider importing vegetables and other edible items from India'' to facilitate people after recent floods destroyed crops across the country, state-owned Radio Pakistan reported.
+Addressing a press conference here, Ismail said the government could ''consider importing vegetables and other edible items from India'' to facilitate people after recent floods destroyed crops across the country, state-owned Radio Pakistan reported.

 He made the comment in response to a question.